magitz/ToolBox/README.md

 ToolBox
 =======

-Various scripts for bioinformatics/phyloinformatics/etc that I've put together/stollen/borrowed over time
+Various scripts for bioinformatics/phyloinformatics/etc that I've put together/stollen/borrowed over time.

 I've provided attribution where I can remember I took code bits from somewhere.
 If there's something that's your's I'm happy to add attribution or take it down if I accidentally violated the license.

-See the [GenBankTools](GenBankTools/) folder for info on those scripts.
+The [GenBankTools](GenBankTools/) folder has scripts for interacting with GenBank records.

+The [converters](converters/) folder has tools to convert files from one format to another.
+Most of these are sequence file converters.

 Some description of the scripts: